wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 .. note::
-   The darshan-job-summary tool depends on a few LaTeX packages that may not be availalble by default on all systems, including: lastpage, subfigure, and threeparttable.
+   The darshan-job-summary tool depends on a few LaTeX packages that may not be available by default on all systems, including: lastpage, subfigure, and threeparttable.
 These packages can be found and installed using your system's package manager.
 For instance, the packages can be installed on Debian or Ubuntu systems as follows: ``apt-get install texlive-latex-extra``